-6 Final Notes
+5 Final Notes

-These course notes assemble a comprehensive overview of planning methods, starting from classical geometric path planning topics and discrete search, gradually going over more advanced discrete search techniques, and finalizing with examples of latest techniques being developed for addressing complete simulated virtual worlds that are dynamic and with multiple agents responding to different constraints and types of events.
+These course notes assemble a comprehensive overview of planning methods, techniques, approaches, and applications.
+We started from classical geometric path planning topics and discrete search, then gradually moved to more advanced discrete search techniques, and finalized with examples of latest techniques being developed for addressing complete simulated virtual worlds that are dynamic and with multiple agents responding to different constraints and types of events.
+A more detailed and in-depth exposition of the topics covered in Sections 2 and 3 is available in the form of a book [Kallmann and Kapadia 2016].

-Recent research trends in discrete search, as reported in these course notes, have substantially pushed the frontiers and opened new possibilities of applications and use cases for these technologies.
-As simulated virtual worlds become more and more complex it is expected that these techniques will further progress in different directions, from problem modeling and algorithmic research to parallelization of algorithms and integration with behavioral planning.
-Collaboration between interdisciplinary researchers and the existence of related conferences and journals in these areas are also important for the progress in these areas.
-We look forward to contribute to these developments and encourage others to get involved.
+As simulated virtual worlds become more and more complex it is expected that planning techniques will further progress in different directions, from problem modeling and algorithmic research to parallelization of algorithms and integration with behavioral planning.
+Collaboration between multidisciplinary researchers and the existence of related conferences and journals are also important for promoting new developments.
+We look forward to contributing to these developments and encourage others to get involved.